Logiqx/gps-guides/guidance/coros/setup/README.md

 If you have a watch that includes speedsurfing and windsurfing activities, you should use the speedsurfing activity.

-If you are using an APEX, PACE 2 or PACE 3 then GPS cardio is probably your best bet.
+If you are using an APEX, PACE 2, PACE 3 or PACE Pro then GPS cardio is probably your best bet.
 You should avoid custom activities.

 Activity modes will be discussed in the section "Recording an Activity".